Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Related Work

-\textbf{High-Level Planning with Large Models:} Useful in long-horizon navigation tasks, this method involves using large models for strategic planning and task decomposition.
-For example, LLM-Planner \cite{song2023llmplanner} utilizes LLMs to break down tasks and identify key landmarks from instructions, establishing subgoals for navigation and initiating replanning upon failure.
-This strategy faces limitations in scenarios lacking explicit high-level instructions for targeting objects.
+This method uses large models for strategic planning and task decomposition in long-horizon navigation~\cite{robogpt}.
+LLM-Planner \cite{song2023llmplanner} breaks down tasks and identifies key landmarks from instructions, establishing subgoals and initiating replanning upon failure.
+This strategy struggles in scenarios lacking explicit high-level instructions for targeting objects.